‘I’m Not Missing:’ Richard Simmons Updates Fans In 1st Facebook Post Of 2017 — With 2014 Picture

 — James Dempsey (@James_Proclaims) February 25, 2017

-During the podcast’s final episode in late March, as CNN adds, Simmons’ supposed manager, Michael Castelo, chastised show host Taberski for his attempts to uncover Simmons’ whereabouts, andclaimed that the proverbial mess Missing ultimately created made it hard for his famous client to enjoy what was, more or less, his retirement.
+During the podcast’s final episode in late March, as CNN adds, Simmons’ supposed manager, Michael Catalano, chastised show host Taberski for his attempts to uncover Simmons’ whereabouts, and claimed that the proverbial mess Missing ultimately created made it hard for his famous client to enjoy what was, more or less, his retirement.

 “I can’t say that Richard feels better as a result of the podcast.
-Perhaps you do,” Castelo said, “[but] I think you’ve really created more worry and speculation.”
+Perhaps you do,” Catalano said, “[but] I think you’ve really created more worry and speculation.”

-Castelo went on to express that Simmons’ seemingly ungrateful bow-out from his fan base, was actually planned as a way to keep him from getting too heartbroken over his farewell.
+Catalano went on to express that Simmons’ seemingly ungrateful bow-out from his fan base was actually planned as a way to keep him from getting too heartbroken over his farewell.

 “For Richard, who wears his emotions on his sleeveless tank top, it would have been too much for him [to say goodbye to his fans],” Catalano addressed.